-Most of the supervised population is between 26 and 35 years old (34%), followed by those aged 36 to 45 years (24%).
+Most of the supervised population is between 26 and 35 years old (35%), followed by those aged 36 to 45 years (24%).

-Community supervision is an alternative to incarceration through which justice-involved individuals serve all or part of their sentence in the community, rather than behind bars.
+Community supervision is an alternative to incarceration through which justice-involved individuals serve all or part of their sentence in the community, rather than in a correctional facility.